msft-mirror-aosp/platform.external.autotest/client/site_tests/power_LoadTest/README.md

 ##  Conclusion

-While the initial version of `power_LoadTest` seems to emulate well what users experience every day on Chrome OS devices, this test will be constantly improved.
-As we learn more about how users use Chrome OS devices and how experienced battery life differs from tested battery life, we will use this data to refine the test, potentially changing the load mix or the parameters of the test.
+While the initial version of `power_LoadTest` seems to emulate well what users experience every day on ChromeOS devices, this test will be constantly improved.
+As we learn more about how users use ChromeOS devices and how experienced battery life differs from tested battery life, we will use this data to refine the test, potentially changing the load mix or the parameters of the test.
 Our goal is to ensure that when you purchase a device, you know -